dry-python/returns/README.md

     return response.json()
 ```

-And latter we can [unsafe_perform_io](https://returns.readthedocs.io/en/latest/pages/io.html#unsafe-perform-io)
+And later we can use [unsafe_perform_io](https://returns.readthedocs.io/en/latest/pages/io.html#unsafe-perform-io)
-somewhere at the top level of our program to get the pure value.
+somewhere at the top level of our program to get the pure (or "real") value.

 As a result of this refactoring session, we know everything about our code:

 - Which parts can fail,
 - Which parts are impure,
-- How to compose them in a smart manner.
+- How to compose them in a smart, readable, and typesafe manner.

 ## Future container